My case does not go all the way into my die. What do I do?

 I don't see my caliber listed on your case holder list.
 Can I get a special case holder?

 Please send in 3 cases in the condition in which you intend to trim them.
-Please include a check for $31.50 this includes the cost of the holder and shipping and handling.
+Please include a check for $34.50 this includes the cost of the holder and shipping (USPS only) and handling.
+If you would like it returned via another carrier, you will need to call to arrange payment, rates will vary.

 What press do I use with your dies?
 Can I use my 7/8ths press?
 Can I use a plastic mallet?